Handsacre: Village services

 Handsacre has one shop, which is a convenience store.
 There is also a Chinese food take-away and a fish and chip shop.
 There are two pubs within the village.
 The public houses are called The Old Peculiar and The Crown.
 The Crown is adjacent to the canal and has a beer garden.
 The Old Peculiar is on the corner of Hall Road.
 The Poplar's Pub on Tuppenhurst Lane closed in 2008 and was demolished in June 2010.
 As of June 2011, twenty houses have been built and are currently occupied.

 Schools

 The village school is called Hayes Meadow Primary School.
-The school cater for children from the age of 3 plus, who attend the purpose built nursery unit, to the age of 11.
+The school caters for children from the age of 3 plus, who attend the purpose built nursery unit, to the age of 11.
 The Headteacher is Sarah Sivieri.
 The school is also home to its PTA organisation, The Friends of Hayes Meadow (Charity number 1087977).
 The charity organises events such as Summer Fayres, BBQs, Craft Fairs and the most successful fundraiser, the Santa Float.
 Events like these allow the charity to provide students with extra things such as climbing frames, play equipment, selection boxes etc.